Japan’s economy rebounds as consumers, companies spend more

-TOKYO (AP) — Japan reports its economy resumed its longtime expansion in the last quarter as consumers and businesses stepped up spending.
+TOKYO (AP) — Japan’s economy resumed its longtime expansion in the last quarter as consumers and businesses stepped up spending, the government said Friday.

+Preliminary data showed that trade weighed slightly on growth, a worrying sign as Japan braces for tariffs that the administration of President Donald Trump plans to impose on imports of steel and, possibly, autos and auto parts.

-The preliminary data released Friday showed that trade weighed slightly on growth.
-The economy grew at a 1.9 percent annual pace after contracting by 0.6 percent in January-March.
+The world’s third largest economy grew at a 1.9 percent annual pace after contracting by 0.6 percent in January-March, the Cabinet Office said.

 In quarterly terms, gross domestic product expanded 0.5 percent in April-June, rebounding from a 0.2 percent contraction.